This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Every attempt to define the relationship between the Kingdom of God and the Church.
 And between the Kingdom of God and the world is necessarily unfinished.

-This is the second part of this series on understanding the difference between religion and the Kingdom of God as it relates to humanity.
+In the second part of this series on understanding the difference between religion and the kingdom of god as it relates to humanity.

-We will dig into the Church’s mission related to the Kingdom.
+We are going to dig into the mission of the Church as it relates to the Kingdom.

 To speak of the Kingdom of God.
 It is to say of God’s redemptive purpose for the whole Creation.
 And of the historical profession that the Church has.
 Concerning that purpose here and now, in between the times.

-It also speaks of an eschatological reality, which is the Church’s starting point and goal.
+It is also to speak of an eschatological reality, which is both the starting point and the goal of the Church.

 Therefore, the Church’s mission can only be understood in light of the Kingdom of God.